 Baltimore, MD 21287-6180

-Dr. Efird is the Adult Internal Medicine Pharmacy Clinical Specialist at The Johns Hopkins Hospital.
-She is also the Director of the PGY-1&2 Pharmacotherapy Residency Program at Johns Hopkins and serves as Clinical Assistant Professor at the University of Maryland School of Pharmacy.
-Dr. Efird received her Doctor of Pharmacy degree from the University of North Carolina at Chapel Hill, and completed her Pharmacy Practice Residency at Virginia Commonwealth University Health System in Richmond, Virginia and Internal Medicine Specialty Residency at Grady Health System in Atlanta, Georgia.
+Dr. Gilmore is an Internal Medicine Clinical Pharmacy Specialist at The Johns Hopkins Hospital.
+She is also the Director of the PGY 1&2 Pharmacotherapy Residency Program at Johns Hopkins and serves as Clinical Assistant Professor at the University of Maryland School of Pharmacy.
+Dr. Gilmore received her Doctor of Pharmacy degree from the University of North Carolina at Chapel Hill, and completed her Pharmacy Practice and Internal Medicine Residencies at Virginia Commonwealth University Health System in Richmond, Virginia.

-Dr. Efird is a member of the American Society of Health System Pharmacists and Maryland Society of Health System Pharmacists.
-Dr. Efird has practice and research interests in inpatient diabetes management, inpatient and outpatient anticoagulation management, and infectious diseases.
+Dr. Gilmore is a member of the American Society of Health-System Pharmacists, American College of Clinical Pharmacy, and Maryland Society of Health-System Pharmacy.
+Dr. Gilmore has practice and research interests in inpatient and outpatient anticoagulation management and transitions of care.